knutwalker/typed-actors/README.md

 Typed Actors are implemented as a type tag, a structural type refinement.
 This is very similar to [`scalaz.@@`](https://github.com/scalaz/scalaz/blob/81e68e845e91b54450a4542b19c1378f06aea861/core/src/main/scala/scalaz/package.scala#L90-L101) and a little bit to [`shapeless.tag.@@`](https://github.com/milessabin/shapeless/blob/6c659d253ba004baf74e20d5d815729552677303/core/src/main/scala/shapeless/typeoperators.scala#L28-L29)
-The message type is put togehter with the surrounding type (`ActorRef` or `Props`) into a special type, that exists only at compile time.
+The message type is put together with the surrounding type (`ActorRef` or `Props`) into a special type, that exists only at compile time.
 It carries enough type information for the compiler reject certain calls to tell while not requiring any wrappers at runtime.
-The actual methods are provided by a implicit ops wrapper that extends AnyVal, so that there is no runtime overhead as well.
+The actual methods are provided by an implicit ops wrapper that extends AnyVal, so that there is no runtime overhead as well.

 #### Good Practices

 Typed Actors does not try to prevent you from doing fancy things and shooting yourself in the foot, it rather wants to give you a way so you can help yourself in keeping your sanity.
-That is, you can aways switch between untyped and typed actors, even if the type information is not actually corresponding to the actors implementation.
+That is, you can always switch between untyped and typed actors, even if the type information is not actually corresponding to the actors implementation.
 It is up to you to decide how much safety you want to trade in for flexibility.
 That being said, you get the most benefit by using the [TypedActor](#typedactor) with the [Typed Creator](#typed-creator) and only on the `typedReceive` and `typedBecome` methods with the `Total` wrapper.
 Depending on the situation, you can fairly fine-tune the amount of untypedness you want to have.

 One other thing that is frequently causing trouble is `sender()`.